 For webinars not given in a group setting, no less than two polling questions and/or attendance verification codes must be asked, with appropriate response provided, at unannounced intervals during each one-hour webinar session to determine participant attentiveness.

 The provider will maintain an electronic roster to include records for each participant’s log-in/log-out times.
-If required by states chat history and polling responses should be captured as part of the electronic record.
+If required by states, chat history and polling responses should be captured as part of the electronic record.

-When a student is deemed inactive or not fully participating in the course by the course monitor of failure to enter appropriate polling question response or verification codes, continuing education (CE) credit is denied.
+When a student is deemed inactive or not fully participating in the course by the course monitor or failure to enter appropriate polling question response or verification codes, continuing education (CE) credit is denied.

-All students and the instructor do not need to be in the same location.
+All students and the instructor(s) do not need to be in the same location.

 Students in all locations must be able to interact in real time with the instructor.
 Students should be able to submit questions or comments at any point during the webinar session.

-The course pace must be set by the instructor and does not allow for independent completion.
+The course pace must be set by the instructor and not allow for independent completion.

 Instruction time is considered the amount of time devoted to the actual course instruction and does not include breaks, lunch, dinner or introductions of speakers.